allanfm0/screen-sound.github/README.md

 - linq and sort:
     - We create a class with properties mapped to some API fields with JsonProperyName and perform the deserialization of the response.
     -   We deserialize the received data into a format suitable for manipulation in our code.
 Serialization allows us to convert data received in a format like JSON into objects that we can work with in our program, making it easier to manipulate and extract the relevant information.
+- LINQ:
+    - We applied LINQ (Language Integrated Query) in C# and saw that it is important because it offers a powerful and expressive way to perform queries and data manipulations in various sources, such as collections, databases and web services.
+With LINQ, we can simplify our code, improve readability and increase our productivity during development.
+    - We understand that we can perform a wide variety of operations such as selecting, filtering, sorting, designing, grouping and joining data from different sources easily and efficiently.